MitchelNijdam-Rockstars/mitchels-blog/src/data/blog-posts/2025-04-24-camunda-tradeoffs.md

 ![Camunda boat drowning](/assets/blog/2025-04-24-camunda-tradeoffs/camunda-tradeoffs.webp)

 [Camunda][1] is a tool that can help you manage the state of a business process.
-It integrates with Spring Boot as a java library, where it connects to the process engine, loading any [BPMN][2] files in you resources folder.
+It integrates with Spring Boot as a java library, where it connects to the process engine, loading any [BPMN][2] files in the resources folder.
 It will handle the state of complicated, long-running workflows, offer insight into the process, and many more small features.
 It sounds great on paper, but is the developer experience really that effortless?